Origins and architecture of the Taj Mahal: Riverfront terrace (Chameli Farsh)

 At the corners of the plinth stand minarets: four large towers each more than 40 metres tall.
 The towers are designed as working minarets, a traditional element of mosques, a place for a muezzin to call the Islamic faithful to prayer.
 Each minaret is effectively divided into three equal parts by two balconies that ring the tower.
 At the top of the tower is a final balcony surmounted by a chhatri that echoes the design of those on the tomb.
 The minaret chhatris share the same finishing touches: a lotus design topped by a gilded finial.
-Each of the minarets was constructed slightly out of plumb to the outside of the plinth, so that in the event of collapse (a typical occurrence with many such tall constructions of the period) the structure would fall away from the tomb.